 3. Improper brushing

-Regular brushing is necessary for a healthy Yorkie skin and coat.
+Regular brushing is necessary for healthy Yorkie skin and coats.
 Leaving a Yorkie’s hair ungroomed or using the wrong tools can lead to a matted mess and irritated skin.

 Matting and lack of airflow to the skin

 Frequent brushing, every few days, helps remove dead skin cells and loose hairs that would otherwise cause matting and reduce airflow to the skin.
 Matted hair can trap dirt, irritants, and moisture against the skin and can end up pulling at and irritating it.
 Brushing also distributes the skin’s natural oils along the length of your Yorkie’s hair, keeping it properly moisturized.

 Yorkshire terriers often require more than one type of brush for adequate grooming.
 Your grooming kit should include a detangling comb, a pin brush, and a slicker brush.
 Used in this order, you will reduce matting and allow your Yorkie’s skin to breathe.

 The slicker brush, especially, is ideal for getting deep into the coat to remove loose hairs and distribute oils.
 Brush out tangles before bathing your Yorkie, as water can make matting worse.
 Use a detangling spray if needed.